Chapter 6 : I like my flat.

 Well, let me amend that statement: I like the flat that I woke up in this morning.
 It’s not mine, but I sure wish it was.
 Then again, it’s hard to do worse than my regular flat.

-Louis’s flat is really nice though, besides the super-uncomfortable couch.
+Louis’s flat is really nice though, besides the super-uncomfortable sofa.
 No, seriously, I’m pretty sure that thing messed up my back.
-Looking at it, you would think, gee, that looks like a nice, soft couch.
+Looking at it, you would think, gee, that looks like a nice, soft sofa.

 It’s awful, really.
 The cushions aren’t comfortable and it’s so skinny that you can’t even move without basically falling off the side.
 I don’t know how Louis and I were planning on - well, let’s just say it’s a good thing his sister barged in for multiple reasons.